 My contact information is there to the right, and you can scroll down to find out more about who I am.
 Thanks for stopping by!

-I am a member of the Department of Philosophy at the University of Illinois at Urbana-Champaign as a graduate student in their PhD program.
+I am a doctoral student and teaching assistant with the Department of Philosophy at the University of Illinois at Urbana-Champaign.
 Before this, I completed an MA for the Department of Philosophy at San Francisco State University, with a thesis on the concept of intuition in the work of Immanuel Kant.
 My CV.

 2018.
 “Imagining Hospitality.”
 In/Versions.
 Winter 2018.
 35-40.